hyang0511/hyang0511.github.io/_pages/about.md

 <span class='anchor' id='about'></span>

 # About
 I am a senior algorithm expert at [01.AI](https://www.01.ai), multi-modality group, leading the direction of multi-modal generation.
-Before that, I am a senior researcher at Microsoft research asia, multi-modal computing group.
+Before that, I am a senior researcher at Microsoft research Asia, multi-modal computing group.
 We are hiring interns and researchers to work on content creation (diffusion-based generation and image/video manipulation) and low-level vision (image/video restoration and enhancement).
 If interested, feel free to email me with your CV.

 I received my Ph.D. degree in computer science in 2019 from Shanghai Jiao Tong University, under the supervision of Dr. Baining Guo and Prof. Minyi Guo.
 During my Ph.D., I worked closely with Dr. Baoyuan Wang at Microsoft Research Asia.
 Before that, I received my B.S. in computer science in 2014 from Shanghai Jiao Tong University, under the supervision of Prof. Yong Yu and Prof. Minyi Guo.